ttinoco/GRIDOPT/docs/power_flow.rst

 AugLOPF
 =======

 This method solves an AC optimal power flow problem.
-For doing this, it uses the ``OptSolverAugL`` Augmented Lagrangian solver from `OPTALG <https://github.com/ttinoco/OPTALG>`_.
+For doing this, it uses the ``OptSolverAugL`` Augmented Lagrangian solver from `OPTALG`_.
 For now, the parameters of this optimal power flow method are the following:

 ================== ================================================ ===========
 Name               Description                                      Default